 OFRE helps Edmontonians find the fruit hidden in our city.
 This is the second year in a row that I am a board member, and I am finding it very rewarding.
 OFRE connects fruit pick volunteers with homeowners interested in sharing their fruit.
 When the fruit is harvested at a pick, it is shared with the homeowner, volunteers, and a charitable organization such as the Salvation Army or the Edmonton Food Bank.

 We also organize cider pressings, canning, and preserving parties during the fall season for our members to help them eat locally all year round!

 Seriously think about becoming a member of our society.
-Go to our “become a member” page for more information.
+Go to our “membership” page for more information.
 A great season awaits!